getporter/porter/docs/content/cli/bundles_build.md

 ### Options

 ```
-  -d, --dir string         Path to the build context directory where all bundle assets are located.
       --driver string        Experimental.
 Driver for building the invocation image.
-Allowed values are: docker, buildkit (default "docker")
+Allowed values are: buildkit (default "buildkit")
+      --build-arg stringArray   Set build arguments in the template Dockerfile (format: NAME=VALUE).
+May be specified multiple times.
+  -d, --dir string              Path to the build context directory where all bundle assets are located.
   -f, --file porter.yaml        Path to the Porter manifest.
 Defaults to porter.yaml in the current directory.
   -h, --help                    help for build
       --name string             Override the bundle name
+      --no-cache                Do not use cache when building the image.
       --no-lint                 Do not run the linter
+      --secret stringArray      Secret file to expose to the build (format: id=mysecret,src=/local/secret).
+May be specified multiple times.
+      --ssh stringArray         SSH agent socket or keys to expose to the build (format: default|<id>[=<socket>|<key>[,<key>]]).
+May be specified multiple times.
   -v, --verbose                 Enable verbose logging
       --version string          Override the bundle version
 ```

 ### Options inherited from parent commands